Chapter Five: Combat

-A Grab does no damage, but once one minifig Grabs another, any Close Combat Attacks between the two of them (including Counterattacks and Ripostes) are Automatic Hits.
+A Grab does no damage, but once one minifig Grabs another, any Close Combat Attacks on either of them (including Counterattacks and Attacks from other minifigs) are Automatic Hits.

-Naturally, once Grabbed, the Reactive minifig can immediately Counterattack with an Automatic Hit, making a Grab risky against an armed opponent.
+Naturally, the Grabbed minifig can immediately Counterattack with an Automatic Hit, making Grabs risky against an armed opponent.

 While in a Grab, the Grabbing minifig must keep at least one hand on the Grabbed minifig.

-If the Active minifig has no CC weapon to Attack with,
+If the active minifig has no Close Combat weapons to Attack with,

 if he has a Two-Handed Weapon and his target is too